 Consumers are choosing experiences over stuff… experience is the new branding.

 Proving that you know your client can translate directly into brand loyalty.
 Gain valuable insights by studying search analytics on your website and social media platforms in order to predict trends and preferences among your audiences.
 Travellers will rely increasingly upon recommendations from other travellers, especially from online reviews.
 Knowing the client will inform your marketing efforts, so that you create the right content to evoke the requisite emotion.

 Emotion is at the heart of experiential travel.
 And this is where your marketing assets come into play.

 By using more vivid visuals, you illustrate greater empathy with the traveller.
 We’re talking emotive, beautiful, storytelling photo galleries and videos as the best way to go.
 Video works particularly well with its moving images and sound – moving images move audiences!

 The growth of mobile, online and virtual shopping means it’s here to stay – with practical implications for the travel buyer journey and the way you access your target markets.
 Consumers seem to want apps for everything, while travellers specifically require the integration of mobile technology into travel – from the planning and booking stages, right through the travel stage and after.

 Let’s say your client has a particular interest in food: maps of local restaurants and markets would add great value.
 They would also benefit from convenient access to their trip information on whatever devices they use during travel.

 More than 3 in 4 travellers agree that their smartphones are very important, even critical…

-This is the immediate future of travel.
-Empowering consumers with emotive, interactive content that illustrates empathy with their desires; offering personalised, flexible experiences both as travellers and consumers; and crucially, providing clients with the priceless currency of memorable travel experiences.
+This is the future of travel: Empowering consumers with emotive content that shows empathy with their desires; offering end-to-end experiences both as travellers and consumers; and crucially, providing clients with the priceless currency of memorable travel experiences.